Food Allergy Treatment Center

 David R. Stukus

-David Stukus, MD, is an associate professor of Pediatrics in the Division of Allergy and Immunology and director of the Food Allergy Treatment Center.
+David Stukus, MD, is a professor of Clinical Pediatrics in the Division of Allergy and Immunology and director of the Food Allergy Treatment Center.
+He is an internationally renowned author, speaker, and leader in the field of Allergy/Immunology.

 Meet Our Food Allergy Treatment Center Team